Pros and cons of a business savings account

 • Minimum deposits: Each provider sets a minimum deposit amount.
 You need to be sure you can meet this requirement before opening the account.
 Also, find out if you need to maintain a certain balance.
 Failure to comply with this requirement could result in the provider closing the account or cutting the interest rate.

-Should you have a business savings account?
+Should you have a business savings account or can you use a personal savings account?

-You don’t have to open a business savings account.
-But it can be beneficial to do so, not least because it’s a good idea to have a cash reserve to support your business for at least three months if your sales suddenly drop or you’re unable to trade for some reason.
+It’s generally a good idea to have a cash reserve to support your business for at least three months if your sales suddenly drop or you’re unable to trade for some reason.

 If you run a limited company, you can’t use a personal savings account for your company savings as your business is classed as a separate legal entity.
 This means if you want to open a savings account for your company, it must be a business savings account.

 If you operate as a sole trader, you could use a personal savings account instead of a business one.
-But a separate business savings account makes it easier to manage your finances, calculate tax bills and keep track of your expenses.
+But a separate business savings account makes it easier to manage your finances, calculate tax bills and keep track of your expenses

 How to choose the best business savings account